Eagle Union | Royal Navy | Sakura Empire | Ironblood

 - Collection Sidequest: In the JP and KR versions of the game, she's unlocked as a playable ship only after every other starter ship (Javelin, Laffey, and Ayanami) are max limit-broken, in sharp contrast to other collection sidequest ships which let you pick and choose a few partial limit breaks.
 Once you get all fifteen "rank" stars, a free copy of Z23 is given as a reward, and future copies can be obtained from the build menu or obtained as drops from the same maps where the other starters can be found.

 - Historical In-Joke: The drink she's holding in her formal skin is heavily implied to be Fanta Orange (But called merely orange juice to avoid copyrights), which was invented in Germany.
-This got Lost in Translation for EN as for some reason, it was localized as Apple Juice.
+This got Lost in Translation for EN as for some reason, it was localized as Apple Juice (which isn't entirely inaccurate as Fanta did come in apple flavor)

 - Hot Teacher: Her teacher skin highlights her decently sizable bust and legs.